meiqua/binPicking_3dseg/README.md

 ## bin picking use 3d seg and super4pcs
-This repo is separated from the big 6d pose repo, because we have finished the core algorithm, and we are trying to deploy and actually run it now.
+This repo is separated from 6d pose repo, because ori repo is too big to deploy.

 Briefly speaking, we seg the point cloud by convex criteria (any point's tangent plane is not intersected with cloud), then use super4pcs to find